-- the Superintendent to provide a Board Workshop on the Office of Procurement Management, including but not limited to the function and use of the PMS, as well as related measures to be taken to ensure and improve compliance with applicable State statutes, Florida State Board of Education Rules, School Board policies, and administrative procedures no later than October 31, 2019; - 2. the Superintendent to initiate rulemaking procedures in which audits of the Office of Procurement as well as District Offices whose transactions exceed \$50 million dollars annually are audited not less than every three years; - the Chief Auditor to develop both a short and long range plan, inclusive of resources needed, for increasing the frequency of auditing of the Office of Procurement Management, as well as District Offices whose transactions exceed \$50 million dollars annually not less than every three years; and - 4. the Superintendent to provide an update to the School Board at a Fiscal Accountability and Governmental Relations Committee Meeting by August 7, 2019.
-REVISED REVISED
+- the Superintendent to provide a Board Workshop on the Office of Procurement Management, including but not limited to the function and use of the PMS, as well as related measures to be taken to ensure and improve compliance with applicable State statutes, Florida State Board of Education Rules, School Board policies, and administrative procedures; - the Superintendent to initiate rulemaking procedures in which audits of the Office of Procurement as well as District Offices whose transactions exceed \$50 million dollars annually are audited not less than every three years; - the Chief Auditor to contemplate both a short and long range plan, inclusive of resources needed, for increasing the frequency of auditing of the Office of Procurement Management, as well as District Offices whose transactions exceed \$50 million dollars annually not less than every three years; and - 4. the Superintendent to provide an update to the School Board at a Fiscal Accountability and Governmental Relations Committee Meeting by August 7, 2019.